top of page

 Paul expresses his deep love for God’s law at the core of his being, specifically in his conscious mind, which reflects his true desires and intentions.

-Verse 23: "but I see another law at work in me, waging war against the law of my mind and making me a prisoner of the law of sin at work within me."
+23 But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members.

 Despite his delight in God’s law, Paul acknowledges another principle—the law of sin—that wages war within him, taking him captive and preventing him from fully obeying God.